futuretap/InAppSettingsKit/README.md

 Placeholder
 --------------
-The `IASKPlaceholder` key allows to define placeholder for TextField.
+The `IASKPlaceholder` key allows to define placeholder for TextField and TextView (`IASKTextViewSpecifier`).

 Text alignment